 3.24 "Revenue Share" means:

-(a) For any monies or other consideration received in association with any license, strategic partnership, sale of IP, or any other monetization income from any third party relating to ability to use any form of the IP, including any litigation settlement, but not including Investment Revenue or Asset Transfer Revenue, hereinafter "Monetization Revenue," in the case of Inventergy, fifty percent (50%) of Net Revenue for a CYQ, and in the case of Lopoco, fifty percent (50%) of Net Revenue for the CYQ;
+(a) For any monies or other consideration received in association with any license, strategic partnership, sale of IP, or any other monetization income from any third party relating to ability to use any form of the IP, including any litigation settlement, but not including Investment Revenue, hereinafter "Monetization Revenue," in the case of Inventergy, fifty percent (50%) of Net Revenue for a CYQ, and in the case of Lopoco, fifty percent (50%) of Net Revenue for the CYQ;

-(b) For any monies or other consideration received in association with any sale or transfer of Lopoco or any Lopoco product line or any tangible asset of Lopoco (including without limitation, any acquisition of Lopoco or Change of Control Event, but not including know-how, Patents and intellectual property rights), hereafter "Asset Transfer Revenue," in the case of Inventergy, fifty percent (50%) of Net Revenue for a CYQ, and in the case of Lopoco, fifty percent (50%) of Net Revenue for the CYQ;.
-And
+(b) For any monies or other consideration received in association with any sale or transfer of Lopoco, or any Lopoco product line or rights thereto, or any tangible asset of Lopoco (including without limitation, any acquisition of Lopoco or Change of Control Event, but not including know-how, Patents and intellectual property rights), hereafter "Asset Transfer Revenue," in the case of Inventergy, fifty percent (50%) of Net Revenue for a CYQ, and in the case of Lopoco, fifty percent (50%) of Net Revenue for the CYQ;

-(c) For any monies or other consideration received in association with any investment in Lopoco which does not constitute a Change of Control Event and does not constitute Monetization Revenue, hereafter "Investment Revenue," in the case of Inventergy, ten percent (10%) of Net Revenue for a CYQ, and in the case of Lopoco, ninety percent (90%) of Net Revenue for the CYQ.
+(c) For any monies or other consideration received in association with any investment in Lopoco which does not constitute a Change of Control Event and does not constitute Monetization Revenue, if Inventergy had some part in bringing about said investment(s), hereafter "Investment Revenue," in the case of Inventergy, ten percent (5%) of Net Revenue for a CYQ, and in the case of Lopoco, ninety percent (95%) of Net Revenue for the CYQ.
+Any investment considerations received without any involvement by Inventergy will not be subject to sharing.
+Marketing and PR efforts by Inventergy will be considered as involvement if they prove to be of any positive influence in said investing.

-3.25 "Substantially Initiated Effort" means any deal that was proposed or negotiated to any substantial degree prior to the end of the Term or Termination, including without limitation, where a term sheet or agreement draft or bulleted list of terms is or was exchanged prior to the end of the Term or Termination; without limitation, the term "Substantially Initiated Effort" includes situations where (a) an agreement to license or to otherwise monetize the IP, or otherwise to transfer Lopoco or its assets or to invest in Lopoco, is executed either before or after Termination or the end of the Term, where the discussion and/or negotiation which lead to such license, transfer or investment proceeded to the point where an agreement draft, letter of intent, a terms sheet or other list of deal points was exchanged prior to the end of the Term or Termination, (b) such an agreement is actually signed prior to the end of the Term or Termination, or (c) a lawsuit is filed for infringement of any of the Patents or other IP usage prior to the end of Term or Termination.
-For avoidance of doubt, any renewal of such an agreement relating to a Substantially Initiated Effort, even if after Term or Termination, is to be considered a Substantially Initiated Effort.
+3.25 "Substantially Initiated Effort" means any deal that was proposed or negotiated to any substantial degree prior to the end of this agreement, including where a term sheet or agreement draft or bulleted list of terms is or was exchanged prior to the end of this agreement; the term "Substantially Initiated Effort" includes situations where (a) an agreement to license or to otherwise monetize the IP, or otherwise to transfer Lopoco or its assets or to invest in Lopoco, is executed either before or after the end of this agreement, where the discussion and/or negotiation which lead to such license, transfer or investment proceeded to the point where an agreement draft, letter of intent, a terms sheet or other list of deal points was exchanged prior to the end of this, (b) such an agreement is actually signed prior to the end of this agreement, or (c) a lawsuit is filed for infringement of any of the Patents or other IP usage prior to the end of this agreement.
+The exception to all these cases is if the agreement is terminated by Inventergy prior to the end of the Term of this agreement, and such termination resulted in future payments planned to be made to Lopoco by Inventergy to not be paid.
+Any renewal of such an agreement relating to a Substantially Initiated Effort, even if after the end of this agreement, is to be considered a Substantially Initiated Effort.

 3.26 "Technology" has the meaning set forth in Section 1 of this Agreement.